hawesie/rp-pc/README.md

 Some classes useful for robot sensing, simulation, testing map abstraction and localisation in leJOS.

+This project requires Java 8.
+This is probably only an issue for OS X where you'll need to use Java 6 for the rp-\* projects which send code to the robot.

 ## Eclipse

 ### Getting the code